DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/visas-for-non-uk-trainees.md

 Some teacher training courses in England are salaried – this means you [work and earn a salary while you train](/funding-and-support/salaried-teacher-training).
 Currently, places on these courses are very limited.
 You will need a Skilled Worker visa if you train on a salaried training course.
 Your Skilled Worker visa must be sponsored by the school employing you.

+If you apply for a salaried postgraduate teaching apprenticeship, you must also have been living in the UK for three years or more.

 ### To apply for your visa, follow these steps

 Visit [Find postgraduate teacher training](https://www.gov.uk/find-postgraduate-teacher-training-courses) and filter your search results by visa sponsorship.